 Most Redgate tools are licensed per user.
 This means that if you are the owner of a Redgate license you are entitled to install that license on as many machines as you need.
 If, for example, you are planning to use the license at work, on a laptop at home and on a VM you can install on all three by logging in with your Redgate ID each time you activate on a new machine.

-If more than one person needs to use the license you will need to purchase an additional license for each user.
+If more than one person needs to use the license you will need to purchase a license for each user.

-Firstly, an Owner or an Admin can use the online Redgate Portal to invite Users.
-Once invited, the User will simply have to enter their account credentials when prompted to do so by the tool to start using it.
+Firstly, an owner or an admin can use the customer portal to invite users.
+Once invited, the user will simply need to enter their account credentials when prompted by the tool to start using it.

-Secondly, if a User logs into a tool without being invited, they will be prompted to enter a License Key as well as their account credentials.
-Entering both will activate the tool in question and will add them to the User list in the Redgate Portal.
+Secondly, if a user logs into a tool without being invited, they will be prompted to enter the license key as well as their account credentials.
+Entering both will activate the tool and will add them to the user list in the customer portal.

-In the case of the SQL Toolbelt, where there's a mixture of licenses, you would need to purchase additional licenses of the server tools if the number of servers is larger than the number of users.
-We offer discounts when you buy multiple licenses.
-Contact us at firstname.lastname@example.org for more information.
+In the case of the SQL Toolbelt, where there's a mixture of tools, you would need to purchase additional licenses of the server tools if the number of servers is larger than the number of users.
+We offer discounts when you buy multiple licenses; contact us at email@example.com for more information.